 Um diddle diddle diddle, um diddle ay

-Mary Poppins: You know, you can say it backwards, which is dociousaliexpiistic-fragilcalirupus.
 But that's going too far, don't you think?

-Bert: Indubitably.
+BERT: Indubitably.

-So when the cat has got your tongue there's no need for dismay
+So when the cat has got your tongue there's

-Just summon up this word and then you've got a lot to say
+Just summon up this word and then you've got

-But better use it carefully or it could change your life
+But better use it carefully or it could

-Drummer: For example...
+DRUMMER: For example...

-Drummer: One night I said it to me girl, and now me girl's me wife.
-And a lovely thing she is too.
+DRUMMER: One night I said it to me girl,

 She's supercalifragilisticexpialidocious